walles/px/README.md

  * A list of all open files, pipes and sockets
  * For each pipe, print the process at the other end of that pipe
  * For each socket, print where it's going

+# TODO `iotop` replacement
+* When given the `--top` flag and enough permissions, record per process IO usage and present that in one or more columns.